Shourav-Deb/Lovely-An-Actor-Renting-And-Adaptation-Management-Application--exe-/README.md

 <hr><br>

 # Perform These Prior To Running
+* Go to the link in the Mega Folder & download the file.
+* Extract the File _ (Pass is Dev).
 * Move "TheFamilyProject" Folder In (C:) Drive Folder To Execute Properly.
 * Then Get The 'Lovely - Get & Spread Love.exe' File.
 * Run & Enjoy.